 This course is an examination of the complex matrix of globalization, religion and contemporary political issues.
 To begin to understand this terrain, we will read theories of globalization exploring the movement of people, ideas and capital as well as various theories of the relation between religion and violence as well as between religion and reconciliation.
 Specifically, we will examine the ways in which the forces of globalization have created both more religious tolerance as well as in some instances more religious conflict.
 We will also spend time at the end of the semester thinking through the religious grounding of human rights discourse as well as the theo-political claims for humanitarian intervention.

-Credit Hours: 3.00 Format: Seminar Prerequisites: 2361 Projected Offering: Fall
+Prerequisites: 2361; 1/c only Projected Offering: Fall

 2469 International Development